- What are mechanistic versus organic organizational structures?

 Types of Formal Organizational Structures

 Now, Justin will need to choose and implement an administrative system for delegating duties, establishing oversight, and reporting on performance.
-He will do this by designing a formal structure that defines the responsibilities and accountability that correspond to specific duties throughout an organizational system.
+They will do this by designing a formal structure that defines the responsibilities and accountability that correspond to specific duties throughout an organizational system.
 In this section, we’ll discuss the factors that any manager should consider when designing an organizational structure.

 One of the most common frameworks for thinking about these issues is called the bureaucratic model.
 It was developed by Max Weber, a 19th-century sociologist.
 Weber’s central assumption was that organizations will find efficiencies when they divide the duties of labor, allow people to specialize, and create structure for coordinating their differentiated efforts, usually within a hierarchy of responsibility.
 He proposed five elements of bureaucracy that serve as a foundation for determining an appropriate structure: specialization, command-and-control, span of control, centralization, and formalization.3